dkovacs24/ReviOS_faq/docs/related.md

 ## Which version do I need for FACEIT?

-As of this moment (2022-06-24), FACEIT only works on the `11 22.06` and `10 22.06` versions.
+As of this moment (2022-07-24), FACEIT only works on the `11 22.07`, `11 22.06` and `10 22.06` versions.

-The `22.06` and maybe `22.05` builds are probably still compatible with FACEIT, but not for long.
+The `22.05` builds are probably still compatible with FACEIT, but not for long.
 Keep in mind that we do not support those versions anymore.

 If you are using one of these versions, and still cannot use FACEIT, since the release of that version probably another update was released by Microsoft, which is required by FACEIT.
 A new build of ReviOS will be released soon.